YunhoJeonKor/Blockhouse_QS-intern/README.md

 ## Improving Fill Realism

-To better reflect real-world execution, Level-3 data (e.g., order lifetime, cancellation behavior) could be incorporated to estimate fill probabilities more accurately.
-In particular, knowing the distribution of front-of-queue cancellations and marketable order arrivals would improve realism.
+To improve realism, Level-3 data (e.g., order lifetime, cancellations) could be used to estimate fill probabilities more accurately.
+Prior research shows that knowing the distribution of front-of-queue cancellations and marketable orders would enhance simulation quality.

-If only Level-2 data is available, order imbalance could be used to capture short-term directional pressure, enabling more adaptive and price-sensitive execution.
+If only Level-2 data is available, incorporating order imbalance could help anticipate short-term directional pressure, leading to more adaptive and price-sensitive execution.

 ## Example Output